-Just go to any home improvement store and the choice of home air filters can be dizzying.
-Which brand is best?
-Should you just get the cheapest?
-These are just some of the questions that make the selection mind-boggling.
-Let Epperson Service Experts Heating & Air Conditioning try to help you de-mystify the air filter dilemma.
+Trying to select the right air filter for your Hilton Head Island home can be a daunting experience.
+What’s the best one?
+Does the price reflect the quality?
+These are just some of the questions that make selecting home air filters so mind-boggling.
+Let Epperson Service Experts try to help you de-mystify the air filter dilemma.

-Here’s a simple way to figure out how efficient your current filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Position the filter horizontally, then using everyday table salt, pour the salt through the filter to see the quantity that comes out the other side.
-If some or all the salt falls through the filter, then you can assume that the filter will let dust pass through as well.
-You should probably upgrade your filter to an air filter that’s more efficient.
+Here’s an easy way to figure out how efficient your current filter is (NOTE: Spare yourself a huge mess by conducting this experiment outside or with something below the filter to help keep things clear): Position the filter horizontally, then taking everyday table salt, pour the salt through the filter to see the quantity that comes out the other side.
+If some or all the salt falls through the filter, then you know that the filter will let dust pass through as well.
+You should probably upgrade your filter to something more efficient.

 1) Filter Size

 Purchasing a properly sized air filter for your Hilton Head Island home is important.
-Simply look at the label of your existing filter to see the dimensions, or just measure it yourself.
-Most home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.
+Simply look at the label of your existing filter to see the height by width and thickness, or just measure it yourself.
+The majority of home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating